Dan Goldman: Personal life

 Goldman has married twice.
 In 2002, he married Olympic diver and lawyer Anne Montminy; she is from Montreal.
 They divorced in 2008, after having two children.
-In 2013, he married Corinne Levy; they have three children.
+In 2013, he married Corinne Goldman (née Levy); they have three children.
+Goldman and Corrine met at an AIPAC event in 2012.

+Goldman is among the wealthiest members of Congress, with an estimated personal net worth of up to $253 million according to financial disclosure forms.